tokangas/sdk-nrf/samples/nrf9160/sms/README.rst

 Sample output
 =============

-The following is a sample output:
+The following output is logged in the terminal:

 .. code-block:: console